That is the fact that the microSD cards you used with the original Switch “cannot be used to save or play software” on the new console.

 -

-According to official Nintendo support information, even if you insert an incompatible card (conventional microSD card) into Switch 2, it cannot be used as a destination for saving downloaded software.
-The system may display a message stating it “cannot be used.”
+According to official Nintendo support information, if you insert an incompatible card (a conventional microSD card) into the Switch 2, it cannot be used as a storage destination for downloadable software.
+The system may display a message stating that it “cannot be used.”

-However, as an exception, you can import screenshots and videos saved on conventional SD cards to the Switch 2 via “Data Management” in “Settings.”
+However, as an exception, you can still use the “Data Management” menu in “Settings” to import screenshots and videos saved on the old SD card to the Switch 2 console.

-Can’t save save data?
-Types of data that can be saved
+Can’t save game data?
+What types of data can be stored

 The next important point is the type of data that can be saved.